flexera-public/policy_templates/operational/azure/azure_certificates/README.md

 ## What it does

-This policy will raise an alert if there are expired and almost expired certificates on the Azure account.
+This policy will raise an incident if there are expired and almost expired certificates on the Azure account in active use.

 ## Functional Details

-This policy checks all the certificates on the Azure account.
-If there are expired and/or almost expired certificates, an alert is raised, and a report listing the relevant certificates is provided.
+This policy checks all the certificates on the Azure account in active use.
+If there are expired and/or almost expired certificates, an incident is raised, and a report listing the relevant certificates is provided.

 ## Input Parameters